-'Act quickly' to ease rent crunch Michael Bleby thing else giving is rents are going to overheat even more.
+'Act quickly' to ease rent crunch

 Australia's rental crisis will worsen unless more homes are made available to accommodate the 650,000 extra immigrants the federal government expects to arrive in the next two years, according to Tarun Gupta, the head of the country's biggest housing estate developer Stockland.
-Even as Stockland - which sells twothirds of its homes to immigrant Australians - reported a pick-up in inquiry levels yesterday, Mr Gupta said it took new arrivals between three and four years on average to get jobs, a credit history and the deposit to put down on a house
+Even as Stockland - which sells twothirds of its homes to immigrant Australians - reported a pick-up in inquiry levels yesterday, Mr Gupta said it took new arrivals between three and four years on average to get jobs, a credit history and the deposit to put down on a house.

-This is the conundrum we're going to face shortly.
-It takes on average about three to four years before migrants will actually buy a new home," Mr Gupta told a panel discus-sion hosted by the National Housing Finance and Investment Corporation (NHFIC) "So all the migrants that are (NHFIC).
+This is the conundrum we're going This is the conundrum we're going to face shortly.
+It takes on average about three to four years before migrants will actually buy a new home," Mr Gupta told a panel discussion hosted by the National Housing Finance and Investment Corporation.
+(NHFIC).
 "So all the migrants that are coming - the 650,000 in the next two years - are likely to rent.
 The rental market is extremely tight.
-So what you can anticipate in the absence of somefastest synchronised upswing in rents across Australia's major capital cities in the last two decades," NHFIC CEO Nathan dal Bon said.
+So what you can anticipate in the absence of some thing else giving is rents are going to overheat even more.

-A 4.9 per cent increase in rents over the year to March - the fastest rate in more than a decade - was one of the factors, along with higher energy bills, pushing services inflation to a twodecade high of 6.1 per cent, official fig-ures showed.
-"We are ... seeing the strongest and
+A 4.9 per cent increase in rents over the year to March - the fastest rate in more than a decade - was one of the factors, along with higher energy bills, pushing services inflation to a two-decade high of 6.1 per cent, official fig-ures showed.